joshuaaclark/joshuaaclark.github.io/_posts/2015-12-08-Learn-Hearth.md

 ![](http://i.imgur.com/t9JHyXD.png)

+*I know this looks like crap, updated plot coming soon!*

 Currently there are multiple edges connecting some nodes.
 So if there is a card that appears two of a player's three decks the card edge will be linked by two edges.
 For simplicity these muti-edges can be collapsed